Tour of Duty (North Vietnam)

 First of all we visited some requisite museums.
 Unfortunately due to my incompetence I had scheduled all the museums on the Monday and low and behold Vietnamese museums close on Mondays!
 The mausoleum of Uncle Ho was closed so we didn’t see his mummified body but we did get to see his museum, house and car collection (apparently he was quite a collector).

 The highlight of the North had to be Halong Bay which is just beautiful.
 Mr. Smooth (our tour guide) tried in vain to break the ice between the mostly grumpy aid workers by karaoke on the bus which I don’t think many were really into.
 We did an overnight cruise and the food, scenery, cabins were great.
-Part of it involved exploring some cool caves as well. (although there was a lot of boat traffic heading to see it).

 He was really enthusiastic about us going to this rather suspicious artificial beach so we all opted to march up to the sightseeing tower instead.
 The exception was of course dad who insisted on doing both, up the tower and swimming in the manky water : )